gabrielfalcao/bose/README.rst

 Using Plugins
 -------------

-There are numerous bose plugins available via easy_install and elsewhere.
+There are numerous psychoacoustics plugins available via easy_install and elsewhere.
 To use a plugin, just install it.
 The plugin will add command line options to psytests.
 To verify that the plugin is installed, run: